pioneers/PieCentral/hibike/README.md

 Note: These assignments are totally random as of now.
 We need to figure
       out exactly what devices we are supporting.
-Note: As of now, Grizzlies are not supported by Hibike (pyGrizzly should
-      be used instead) But they should be in the near future, to preserve the idea of treating every peripheral as a SmartDevice.

 Error ID Enumeration: